Dr. Jill Thurber, Child & Adolescent Psychologist

 Child & Adolescent Therapy

-You can learn to create a more attuned relationship with your child using Dr. Jill’s expertise and curated tools from over 20 years of clinical experience.
-Whether your child is highly intense, neurodiverse, or easy-going, Dr. Jill will help you nurture a relationship that is unique and deeply rewarding.
-The key to developing a strong relationship with your child is to understand how to create the best “fit.”
-Interested in a space where you can learn how to develop a relationship-centered approach to your child?
+With Dr. Jill’s expertise and over 20 years of clinical experience, you can learn to create a more attuned relationship with your child.
+No matter whether your child is highly intense, neurodiverse, or easy-going, Dr. Jill provides tools to help you nurture a bond that is both unique and deeply rewarding.
+Moreover, the key to developing a strong relationship with your child lies in understanding how to create the best “fit.”
+Are you interested in a space where you can explore how to adopt a relationship-centered approach to parenting?

 Nurturing Workshops & Retreats